ckeditor/ckeditor5/docs/tutorial/plugins.md

 } );
 ```

-However, in reality we installed more plugins — how so?
+However, we have actually installed more plugins - how so?

-The `Essentials` plugin is a wrapper for more plugins where each provide base functionality you would expect a text editor to have:
+The `Essentials` plugin is a wrapper for other plugins, each providing the basic functionality you would expect from a text editor:

 * {@link module:clipboard/clipboard~Clipboard},
 * {@link module:enter/enter~Enter},